-Did you know that approximately 60,000 people in the United States are diagnosed with Parkinson’s disease each year?
+Are you aware that around 60,000 individuals in the United States receive a Parkinson’s disease diagnosis annually?

 Parkinson’s disease is a neurodegenerative disorder that affects movement and quality of life.
 As the disease progresses, patients often require medication such as carbidopa and levodopa to manage their symptoms.
 However, when patients reach the end-of-life stage, the question of discontinuing these medications arises, presenting a complex and sensitive challenge for healthcare providers and caregivers.